userTermzik/gtav-sourcecode-build-guide/README.md

 ## Requirements
 ### Base
+ - Windows 10/11
+    - [LTSC 2021](https://archive.org/download/Windows10EnterpriseLTSC202164Bit/en-us_windows_10_enterprise_ltsc_2021_x64_dvd_d289cf96.iso) Recommended, but you can use Normal Windows 10/11 too.
+ - GTA V Files from Steam, Epic Games or Rockstar Games Launcher
  - Minimum 50GB Free Space, 130GB+ is Recommended because of the game files.
- - GTA V Files from Steam, Epic Games or Rockstar Games Launcher
- - GTAVSP.7z<br>
+ - GTAVSP.7z - Source Code<br>
     - **Download Link: [All Available Download Links](/misc/links.md)**
     - Archive Password: `Mi76#b>9mRed`
    - You can verify the authenticity of the file by its SHA1 hash: `ca39323730ed644fa534a2946506d4287f92a799`